Exploring the Right Triangle: A Deep Dive into FGH

 Introduction to Right Triangles

 A right triangle, also known as a right-angled triangle, is a triangle in which one of the angles is a right angle – measuring exactly 90 degrees.
 This special angle dictates many of the unique properties of right triangles, making them crucial in various mathematical and real-world applications.
 In our case, we're focusing on triangle FGH, where angle H is the right angle.
-This means that the sides opposite to the angles are named accordingly: side f is opposite angle F, side g is opposite angle G, and side h (the hypotenuse) is opposite the right angle H.
+Simply put, the sides opposite to the angles are named accordingly: side f is opposite angle F, side g is opposite angle G, and side h (the hypotenuse) is opposite the right angle H.

 Key Features of Right Triangle FGH